real2two/discordeno-template/README.md

-# Discordeno Bot Template
+# Discordeno Bot Template - (interactions-only version)

 A bot template for discordeno.

-Warning: This bot template hasn't fully been tested thoroughly.

 ## How to start